Skip to main content

 Building for the Future

-The program will grow each year, adding new Grade 9 cohorts and additional staff.
+The project will grow each year, adding new Grade 9 cohorts and additional staff.
 By year four, NorthStar will support students at every high school grade level, with dedicated support workers for each cohort.

 Back to top